 The Corporate Grind

 The story begins on the kitchen floor.
 Two hours trying to stand up, my body caught between panic and paralysis.
 My lungs and heart couldn’t agree on a rhythm.
 It felt like I had to retrain them to keep me alive.
 My cheek on the floor continued to get cold as if my whole body was starting to meet the floor’s temperature.
 When I called for my wife, I heard her voice nearby – but it sounded like she was in another dimension.
-The dimension called reality.
 After mentally re-training every muscle in my body to support life again, I managed to stand up and told my wife to take me to the ER.
 Minutes felt like days, but we finally made it to the ER.
 I survived.
 But that night on the floor wasn’t where the story actually began.

 Building a Startup Inside a Corporation